 (2) The Minister may give directions in writing to the Director with respect to the performance of any function under Part VA, either generally or in relation to a particular matter, and the Director shall give effect to any such direction.

-(3) The Director shall ensure that the text of any direction given under subsection (2) is to be included in the annual report submitted by the accountable authority of the Department of Agriculture under section 66 of the Financial Administration and Audit Act 1985.
+(3) The Director shall ensure that the text of any direction given under subsection (2) is to be included in the annual report submitted by the accountable authority of the Department of Agriculture under Part 5 of the Financial Management Act 2006.

 [Section 10 amended by No. 20 of 1993 s.
 9; No. 45 of 2005 s.
-45.]
+45; No. 77 of 2006 s.
+17.]

 Part III — Control of production and sales